psd8/mfe-todo-app/Readme.md

 #### Host Apps (product-listing)

 - A standalone SPA React app that consumes MFE components exposed via Module Federation.
-Considered alternatives like NX workspace for monorepo benefits, but opted for Module Federation due to the project's size.
+Considered alternatives like NX workspace for monorepo benefits but opted for Module Federation due to the project's size.

 ### Docker Compose